th7mo/th7mo.com/ssh-key.md

 ```

 > [!TIP]
-> It is recommended to use a lowercase name for the `Host`, because you need to add this name to your remote url.
+> It is recommended to use a lowercase name for the `Host`, because you need to add this name to your remote URL.

 ### Update the existing remotes